-For a student with an approved leave of absence, the date of determination is the day after the students scheduled return date.
+For a student with an approved leave of absence or an approved term off, the date of determination is the day after the student's scheduled return date.

 The withdrawal date for students who are administratively withdrawn is the last day of the term in which the student last participated.
 Last date of participation is defined as the last day a student had academically related activity, which may include assignments, discussion questions, quizzes, projects, or examinations.
 Last date of participation applies to both hybrid and online students.